alexnathanson/solar-protocol/network/ssl-management.md

 Autodistribution could also potentially be possible with rsync.

+To get auto renew working:
+* check if it is time to renew
+* enable PoE
+* run renewal
+* distribute keys

 ## Troubleshooting

 * Run `sudo certbot certificates` to view active certificates with expiration dates